 - Student has no more than 15 credits/5 requirements and can reasonably graduate in the following semester.

-If one of the two criteria are met, students must submit a Suspension Appeal Application by the established deadline.
+If one of the two criteria are met, students must submit a Suspension Appeal Form by the established deadline.
 Deadlines will be communicated to all students under suspension review once grades are posted for the semester.
 Meeting the appeal criteria does not mean that students will automatically avoid academic suspension.
 The academic review committee will review the student’s suspension appeal application and statement and will make decisions based on the student’s written intent to continue, summary of issues experienced in the current semester and action steps to achieve academic success in the following semester.

 Returning from an Academic Suspension